pranab156/Pranprastuti-krishi-farm-/README.md

-# Pranprastuti-krishi-farm-
+# Pranprastuti-Krishi-Farm
-i have worked as front-end developer for Pranprastuti krishi farm and here is what i created.
+I worked as a front-end developer for Pranprastuti Krishi Farm, and here is what I created.